 Application 20/0882/OUT 800 Application 20/0898/OUT 300 This is a major urban extension to This layout appears to be 'cut-out' from the Chorleywood in an edge of settlement, larger 800 property scheme with a few minor AONB and Green Belt location and is edge amendments; it essentially appears as therefore not appropriate. a first phase of the bigger development whereas it should have been considered as a standalone scheme.
 It is still considered as large-scale major development and therefore not appropriate to the site.
 The layout sets the vision for the site at 35dph which appears to account for the whole site including open space (22.6ha).
-This should be separated into a developable area to give a including open space (22.6ha).
 This should be separated into a developable area to give a realistic understanding of the densities in each character zone and how they interact with the surrounding densities.
 If this is calculated on the developable area the dph is broadly estimated to be in the region of 45dph.
 This is considered an overly high density in a sensitive edge of settlement location; an edge of village density within an AONB would be expected to be around 20dph.
-The expected developable area should be approximately 60%, however this development does not achieve this percentage.

-The proposal indicates movement and green infrastructure and the arrangement of buildings, streets and public realm and to some extent responds to the local vernacular.
-However, the DAS does not always reflect good quality design and vernacular examples.
+The expected of 60%, however this development does not ach The proposal indicates movement and green i buildings, streets and public realm and to som However, the DAS does not always reflect goo ou quanty design and vernacular examples.
+Even with better design it is unclear how such AONB and Green Belt designations. a large scheme can positively respond to the The development edges do not sufficiently consider breaking up the urban form, access roads and parking facilities into smaller groups sensitive to the context.
+Instead the structural planting to the edges simply attempts to 'hide' the scheme but the development should better respond to its context with lower densities and greater green infrastructure.
+The eastern boundary is adjacent to large detached properties in large plots with substantial gardens.
+There has been no attempt to consider similar detached dwellings set in an informal manner to compliment the transition the vernacular and contribute to the local character.
+The habitat corridor and buffer planting to the eastern boundary attempt to compliment the neighbouring informal setting, but the undoubted high usage of such an area by residents would significantly effect wildlife and it is unclear how the existing sensitive wildlife will effectively be protected.
+The parameters plan erodes the potential for The red line boundary and the parameters green infrastructure linking and breaking up plan miss an opportunity to link the housing the urban form of the development area, directly with the public right of way to the instead it appears to provide one north.
+The design fails to demonstrate that surrounding buffer zone around the entire other options have been explored for site and therefore not enhancing indicative access roads which have better engagement with the context as the earlier responded to the edge of settlement design principals start to indicate. vernacular.